Environment

 July 1, 2016 Revised

 Environmental measures are growing even more crucial.
-We have established an Environment Promotion Department in our headquarters, headed by our corporate director in charge of the environment.
+We have established an Environment Promotion Department in our headquarters, headed by our General Manager in charge of the environment.
 This department oversees multiple boards to promote efforts to address medium- to long-term environmental issues throughout entire Group.
-We also issue reports on the state of progress of these initiatives to management, including the CEO, through the framework of councils set out in Table 1.
+Environment Promotion Department, headed by General Manager in charge of the environment, has been established at the head office to promote environmental activities throughout the Group.

 *PFAS: Per and Poly Fluoroalkyl Substances.
 This is the collective term for perfluoroalkyl and polyfluoroalkyl compounds, a subset of organic fluorine compounds.